connervieira/Predator/README.md

 In addition to license plate scanning, Predator also supports general object recognition.
 It can collect a list of common objects and save them to a file, making it easy to find important events.

-### Documented
+### Well Documented

 Predator's extreme customizability can be a bit overwhelming to new users.
 For this reason, Predator is extensively documented, and comes bundled with step-by-step guides on how to download it, install it, configure it, and run it.

-### Dependable
+### Dependable Alerts

-While it shouldn't be trusted with safety critical tasks, Predator is designed to be extremely dependable regardless.
-When configured appropriately, steps are taken to decrease the likelihood that Predator will fail to alert to a true positive due minor mistakes in the analysis.
+While it shouldn't be fully relied upon for safety critical tasks, Predator is designed to be extremely dependable regardless.
+When configured appropriately, steps are taken to decrease the likelihood that Predator will fail to alert to a true positive due mistakes in the analysis.

+### Adaptive Framerate

+Predator automatically adapts to changing lighting conditions in both real-time and dashcam mode by allowing the frame-rate to change dynamically over time.
+Predator automatically detects frame-rate changes, and updates the playback speed of saved video files accordingly.

+### Parking Mode

+Predator supports automatic parking dashcam functionality, where recording stops when the vehicle is parked, until motion is detected.
+This allows Predator to run continuously while only capturing important events on video.

 ## Screenshots